-Microsoft to buy coding site GitHub for $7.5 billion
+Microsoft to buy GitHub for $7.5 billion in cloud push

-(Reuters) - Microsoft Corp (MSFT.O) said on Monday it would buy privately held coding website GitHub Inc for $7.5 billion in an all-stock deal to expand its clout among software developers.
+(Reuters) - Microsoft Corp (MSFT.O) said on Monday it would buy privately held coding website GitHub Inc for $7.5 billion in an all-stock deal to beef up its cloud computing business and expand clout among software developers.

+The deal, which is Microsoft’s largest since the $26 billion acquisition of LinkedIn in 2016, is a big bet on its fast-growing cloud business that competes with market leader Amazon.com Inc (AMZN.O).

+The software giant’s Azure cloud platform reported a 93 percent growth in revenue in the third quarter ended March 31.

 GitHub supplies coding tools for developers and calls itself the world’s largest code host with more than 28 million developers using its platform.